Published January 14, 2020

 National Faculty Meeting at AACN Member Schools

-To reach the largest constituency possible, AACN will encourage all member schools to host a faculty meeting between November 25, 2019-January 15, 2020 to discuss the re-envisioning of the Essentials and related issues.
-AACN will provide a video overview, meeting goals, discussion questions, and an online mechanism to provide feedback to the task force.
-More details on this consensus-building event will be shared at AACN's Fall meeting.
+To reach the largest constituency possible, AACN encourages all member schools to host a faculty meeting between November 25, 2019-January 15, 2020 to discuss the re-envisioning of the Essentials and related issues.
+AACN has provided a letter to membership and several resources, including a video overview, meeting goals, discussion questions, and an online mechanism to provide feedback to the task force.

 Doctoral Education Conference, January 30-February 1, Naples, FL